wanghalan/dspg22/_pages/product-innovation.md

 [^5]: https://newscatcherapi.com/blog/google-news-rss-search-parameters-the-missing-documentaiton

 ### Comparison of severity
-We used a random sample of 500 urls from the 9000 urls we pulled from the most **rss-get** and tested severity 0 and severity 1 results and compiled the following table.
+We used a random sample of 500 URLs from the 9000 URLs we pulled from the most **rss-get**, tested severity zero and severity one results, and compiled the following table.

 |**Severity Level**|**Running Time**|**Articles/Second**|**Success Rate**|
 |--|--|--|--|